StephanvdZwaard/Concurrent-training-review/README.md

 The aim of this study was to assess sex-specific differences in adaptations to concurrent strength and endurance training for strength, power, muscle hypertrophy and V ̇O2max in healthy adults.
 Secondly, we investigated how adaptations to concurrent training depend on strength and endurance training status.
 Such a systematic review and meta-analysis not only provides more insight into the concurrent training effects of various populations, but also highlights which populations may be underrepresented in the concurrent training literature.

-This project is a collaboration within the [Department of Human Movement Sciences](https://www.fgb.vu.nl) of the Vrije Universiteit Amsterdam.
+This project is a collaboration within the [Department of Human Movement Sciences](https://www.fgb.vu.nl) of the Vrije Universiteit Amsterdam and the [Department of Cardiology](https://www.amc.nl/web/specialismen/cardiologie/cardiologie-1/amc-heart-center-cardiology-and-cardio-thoracic-surgery-research.htm) of the Amsterdam Medical Center.

  <hr>